next-stack/bitnami-docker-ghost/README.md

 ## 0.11.10-r2

 - The ghost container has been migrated to a non-root container approach.
 Previously the container run as `root` user and the ghost daemon was started as `ghost` user.
-From now own, both the container and the ghost daemon run as user `1001`.
+From now on, both the container and the ghost daemon run as user `1001`.
   As a consequence, the configuration files are writable by the user running the ghost process.

 # Contributing